-I first made this Handmade Neem Cream Recipe for a friend who had gotten chiggers after tromping through the woods for her lost dog.
+I first made this Homemade Neem Cream Recipe for a friend who had gotten chiggers after tromping through the woods for her lost dog.
 It cleared it up very quickly.
 She also used it on her dog’s stomach rash with great results.
 In addition to all of neem oil’s rocking qualities – anti-viral, antibacterial, anti-fungal, analgesic, anti-inflammatory, and antimicrobial – it also helps to keep pesky biting insects off of dogs and pests off of garden plants.

-Use this all natural, organic cream on cold sores for faster healing time as well as on feet to help clear up and prevent athlete’s foot.
+Use this all natural, organic neem cream recipe on cold sores for faster healing time as well as on feet to help clear up and prevent athlete’s foot.
 You can also use it all over as needed for dry skin, eczema and psoriasis.
 And it works great on dogs too for skin irritations, rashes sores and other skin conditions.
 (You can also wash your dog in a Natural Neem Dog Shampoo that won’t irritate sensitive skin.)
 Be forewarned, however, neem oil does stink.
 It’s kind of a garlic nutty smell.
-However, lemongrass and lavender essential oils do a pretty good job of masking the worst of neem oil’s natural scent.
+But lemongrass and lavender essential oils do a pretty good job of masking the worst of neem oil’s natural scent.

-Organic Neem Cream Recipe for Eczema & Psoriasis
+Homemade Neem Cream Recipe for Eczema & Psoriasis

 10 grams tamanu (Madagascar) oil